 Examples of high-potential programs

-• Potential assessment of workforce: This is an assessment based on your workforce, looking at what potential it has.
-You can use it to assess individuals to see if they are suitable or could be trained for a role.
+- Workforce potential assessment: These are tools to help you assess the potential of all your employees.
+You can use an approach, like the 9 box talent review, to assess individuals to see if they are suitable or could be trained for a different role or leadership.
 It can also be used to find potential gaps within your company’s workforce.

-• 3E approach (Education, Experience, Exposure): This approach says that 10% of knowledge comes from education, 70% from experience, and 20% from exposure.
+- 3E approach (Education, Experience, Exposure): This approach says 10% of knowledge comes from education, 70% from experience, and 20% from exposure.
 This model uses this to support a high-potential employee’s development.
 Education relates to formal learning.
 Experience relates to on-the-job learning.
-Exposure is related to learning in a social community environment.
-For more information, learn about social learning at work through our white paper on the topic.
+Exposure is related to social learning.

-• Basic Blue for IBM leaders: This is an intensive management program created by International Business Machines (IBM) to find a manager’s strengths and weaknesses.
-The ‘Basic Blue’ program is where the employee takes on their first management role.
+- Extreme Blue for IBM leaders: This is an intensive management program created by International Business Machines (IBM) to find a manager’s strengths and weaknesses.
+The Extreme Blue program is where the employee takes on their first management role.
 Based on assessments, they then continue on to other programs, depending on their needs.

 Increased participation from employees